tmzh/tmzh.github.io/_posts/2022-03-07-solvers-for-the-wordle-game-comparison-of-strategies.md

 ## Maximum Entropy
 In the previous strategy, we kind of adopted an exploration-exploitation strategy which is normally used for problems whose probability distribution is not known apriori.
 But in this case, we can do better.
 Since the word list is already known, we can calculate the probability distribution.
 So how can we use this probability information to make a good choice?

 One thing to note from Master Mind algorithm is that at every turn, we also learn more information about the target word.
-We can choose words that gives us more information about the target there by reducing our solution space drastically.
+We can choose words that gives us more information about the target there by reducing our solution space at each turn.

 As we are talking about expected information available from a probability distribution, we can use Claude Shannon's defintion of information entropy to assign a score.
 Here is how it is calculated:

-1. Let n be the number of words in the solution space
+1. Let _n_ be the number of words in the solution space
-2. Group the words into k partitions based on the pattern it generates when compared with our guess word i.e, if our guess word is `east` group `['fast', 'last']` into same partition as they would output a pattern `rggg` with our guess word.
+2. Group the words into _k_ partitions based on the pattern it generates when compared with our guess word i.e, if our guess word is `east` group `['fast', 'last']` into same partition as they would output a pattern `rggg` with our guess word.
 3. Let _k<sub>i</sub>_ be the size of the _i<sup>th</sup>_ partition after the current guess.
 4. Then the Shannon entropy score of the guess word is _sum{p<sub>i</sub> * -log(p<sub>i</sub>)}_ where _p<sub>i</sub> = i / n_